iHiD/propono/README.md

 ```
 In the background, Propono is automatically setting up a queue using SQS, a notification system using SNS, and glueing them all together for you.
 But you don't have to worry about any of that.

+**Note for using in Rake tasks and similar:** Propono spawns new threads for messages sent via SNS.
+If your application ends before the final thread is executed, then the last message might not send.
+It's therefore advisable to do a `Thread.join` on the thread that is returned from the final call to `publish`.

 ### Using TCP for messages

 Publishing directly to SNS takes about 15x longer than publishing over a simple TCP connection.
 It is therefore some times favourable to publish to a seperate machine listening for TCP messages, which will then proxy them on.